-Rich, creamy, buttery, and smoky, Dal Makhani is a very popular North Indian lentil dish made using black lentils, lots of butter, and mild spices.
-Serve it with naan or jeera rice for an unforgettable meal!
+Rich, creamy, buttery, and smoky, Dal Makhani is a very popular North Indian lentil dish made with black lentils, generous amounts of butter, and mild spices.
+Prepare it using my easy recipe and serve it with naan or jeera rice for an unforgettable meal!

-Wash whole black lentils, Bengal gram, and Red Kidney Beans with water and soak them together or separately in 3-4 cups of water for 8-10 hours or overnight.
+Wash urad dal, chana dal, and rajma with water and soak them together or separately in 3-4 cups of water for 8-10 hours or overnight.

 Cooking The Lentils In An Instant Pot